Keenan-Wood/LAMMPSStructures-1/README.md

 ● Standard FEA geometry setup - ie. definition with nodes, elements, materials, etc.

 ## End Extended Version readme
 The following sections of the readme is left unchanged from the original LAMMPSStructures, for easy reference.
 Future consolidation will see these sections merged.
+Current work includes implementing module testing with pytest, fixing dihedral potential numerical stabillity issues, and expanding on tutorials (and converting to jupyter notebooks).

 ## Intro